radio4000/components/readme.md

 ## Build and releases

 To release this package under `@radio4000/components` on NPM, bump the version in package.json, create a commit, tag it.
-To publish on npm, create a new release on GitHub and let the GH action do the rest.
+Create a new release on Github and let the Github action publish it.

 To make sure the build workflows